Search by Topic

 Approximately 1178 students attended the Prep School in the 80′s.
 438 left before their senior year.

-Since the 1930s, seventy-eight (78) members of the Saint John’s community have been accused of sexual abuse and/or other misconduct.
+Since the 1930s, fifty-seven (57) members of the Saint John’s community have been accused of sexual abuse and/or other misconduct.
+Another eighteen (18) men with strong ties to St. John’s have also been accused of misconduct.

 In 2006, the student newspaper at St. John’s featured an article [ View ] about sexual abuse by the monks at St. John’s Abbey.
 The article referenced research showing that “more monks will be named and more victims will come forward”. … Continue reading